Chin-Hui Tsao: Return to the Los Angeles Dodgers

 On December 31, 2014, Tsao signed a minor league contract with the Los Angeles Dodgers that included an invitation to spring training.
 He was assigned to the AA Tulsa Drillers to start the season but was promoted to the AAA Oklahoma City Dodgers.
 He was called up to the major league team on July 8, 2015, eight years after his last MLB appearance.

 Tsao was called up by the Dodgers in June 2015, 8 years since his last appearance in the Majors.
 On July 10, Tsao pitched a scoreless seventh inning in a game against the Milwaukee Brewers, his first major league outing since July 14, 2007.
 Due to the Dodgers' rally in the bottom of the inning, Tsao picked up his first major league win since May 11, 2005, when he was with the Colorado Rockies.
 He was the first pitcher since Johnny Lindell in 1953 to have a gap of more than ten years between major league wins.
 Tsao was the 18th different Dodgers pitcher to pitch in relief in the 2015 season.
 He pitched in five games for the Dodgers, allowing nine runs on 15 hits in seven innings.
 He was optioned back to AAA on July 26 and designated for assignment on July 30.
 He remained in Oklahoma City for the rest of the season, where he was 2–1 with a 2.77 ERA in 30 games with seven saves.
 In February 2016, he signed a new minor league contract with the Dodgers.
 He began the season with Oklahoma City, where he had a 3.31 ERA in 17 games.
 On May 19, he was added to the Dodgers major league roster.
 He appeared in two games for the Dodgers, on May 19 and May 21, working 12/3 innings, walking three and allowing one run to score.
 After the second game, he was placed on the disabled list with a strained right triceps and remained there the rest of the season.
 On November 9, Tsao was outrighted off the 40-man roster and he elected to become a free agent.

 Long Island Ducks

 On February 8, 2017, Tsao signed with the Long Island Ducks, an independent team in the Atlantic League of Professional Baseball.
 He announced his retirement on June 19, 2017.

+Fuzhou Sea Knights

+In 2026, Tsao signed with the Fuzhou Sea Knights of Chinese Professional Baseball.

 International career

 Tsao pitched for his country in five major international competitions, including the Junior World Championships (1996–1997, 1999), the 1999 Asian Baseball Championship, and the 2004 and 2008 Summer Olympics.
 In the two Olympics appearances, Tsao went 0–1 with a 1.93 ERA and one save.
 At the 1999 Asia Cup, he dominated: making three appearances (11 innings, 3 hits, 0 runs, 1 walk, 19 strikeouts), fanning 15 batters in his one start against China.

-In the 2004 Olympics at Athens, he was clocked at 159 km/h (99 mph).
+In the 2004 Olympics at Athens, he was clocked at 159 km/h.